madjeek-web/symfony-mailjet-bundle/README.md

 - It sees Thomas lose his password

-Each time, Symfony says: "Hey Mailjet, QUICK send this special email to Thomas !"
+Each time, Symfony says: "Hey Mailjet, quick send this special email to Thomas !"

 The restaurant analogy
 Mailjet by itself = A meal delivery service.
 You can tell them: "Deliver a pizza to 15 Lilas Street every Friday evening."
 But you have to give them the address and tell them what to deliver.